ivankelly/bookkeeper-tutorial/README.md

 ```

-We construct the bookkeeper client in the Dice constructor and configure the zookeeper server and zookeeper session timeout that it should use.
+We construct the bookkeeper client in the `Dice` constructor and configure the zookeeper server and zookeeper session timeout that it should use.
 The zookeeper session timeout can be quite large for bookkeeper, as it doesn’t use anything that depends on the session timeout logic.
-The bookkeeper client should also be closed in Dice#close.
+The bookkeeper client should also be closed in `Dice#close()`.

 ```java
     void lead() throws Exception {